 In January of this year we welcomed a new member to our Browne & Co. sales team and with manufacturing companies opening up again, it's about time we introduce you to Jeff Terrace!

+Just before joining Browne & Co in January 2019, Jeff worked at Hoffmann Group, a German cutting tool, hand tool, workstation and storage solutions manufacturer.
+Jeff has been working as an InovaTool representative since February of 2019 and recently joined Browne & Company at the beginning of 2020 as our Cutting Tool Specialist.
+Please send Jeff and email or give him a call to introduce yourself or pick his brain about an application question.
 In industry, hand chain and lever operated hoists are most often used as an in-plant tool for periodic maintenance applications.
 A typical use might be for lifting pumps, generators, valves, pipe or other heavy equipment.
 Whether a hoist is used in construction, maintenance, machine shops or automotive garages, hundreds of applications exist for a manual chain hoist and many thousands are sold every year.
 One of the largest lifting rental yards in the United States (TX) has standardized on Tuffy Hoists for their rental fleet - If they can take the rigors and abuse of rental, they can certainly stand up to anything your shop can throw at them!

 Please call or email Browne & Company for your closest authorized Tuffy Hoist distributor